Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 5. Barnevelder Chicken

 The Barnevelder is a domestic breed of chicken of Dutch origin.
-It results from crossbreeding between local Dutch chickens and “Shanghai” birds, which were imported from Asia to Europe during the nineteenth century.
+It resulted from crossbreeding between local Dutch chickens and “Shanghai” birds imported from Asia to Europe during the nineteenth century.

 The Barnevelders are heavyweights and are dual-purpose chickens, which not only lay eggs but also yield a reasonable carcass.